ZuriGa/Currency-Exchanger/README.md

 # Currency Exchange

-#### Currency exchange application. where a user should be able to type in an amount (in U.S. dollars) and then choose which currency it should be converted to (such as francs, marks, rupees, and so on).
+#### Currency exchange application. where a user can type in an amount and then choose which currency it should be converted to (such as francs, marks, rupees, and so on).

 #### By Zuri Gallegos 👩🏾‍💻